lambdaworks/zio-elasticsearch/README.md

 ### Fluent API

-Both Elastic requests and queries offer a fluent API, so that you can provide optional parameters in chained method calls for each request or query.
+Both Elastic requests and queries offer a fluent API, so that we could provide optional parameters in chained method calls for each request or query.
 For example, if we wanted to add routing and refresh parameters to a `deleteById` request:

 ```scala
 deleteById(IndexName("index"), DocumentId("documentId")).routing(Routing("routing")).refreshTrue